 What is Chengdu famous for?

 Chengdu is famous for its incredible Giant Panda Research Bases that really do show you so many pandas.
 They are also famous for their teahouse culture and relaxed city vibe.
-Watch our Chengdu travel vlog to see what we loved about it…leave us a like and subscribe while your there-it really does help to support us!
+Watch our Chengdu travel vlog to see what we loved about it…leave us a like and subscribe while you’re there-it really does help to support us!

 Can you visit pandas in one day?